 Everything was going fine, my body was responding to the medications and everything was seeming to get back to normalcy.
 It seemed like it was Armageddon in my corner of the world, but it was not the case.

-The doses were almost tripled, and again the disease starting killing and ripping off everything inside me.
-I was shifted from first line TKI to Second line TKI therapy (trying everything from Imatinib, Nilotinib, Dasatinib) By this time I was very well aware of the fact that Cancer is not suffered by an individual, it is suffered by each and every closed one associated.
+The doses were almost tripled, and again the disease started killing and ripping off everything inside me.
+I was shifted from first-line TKI to second-TKI therapy (trying everything from Imatinib, Nilotinib, and Dasatinib) By this time I was very well aware of the fact that Cancer is not suffered by an individual, it is suffered by every close one associated.
 And things were getting even worse than the first time, I was diagnosed with.
 By this time, I somehow completed my HSC exams.
 I wanted to get into Medicine but I was strictly advised against it, considering my health.
 And so, I took the second hardest decision of my life, quit my childhood dream, and entered into Engineering.

-During Engineering years too, it was not easy.
-Every year I had some major setback.
-Although the reports showed No residual of disease, but I felt that Cancer had left an impression in my body.
+During my Engineering years too, it was not easy.
+Every year I had some major setbacks.
+Although the reports showed No residual disease, I felt that Cancer had left an impression on my body.

-But, in the midst of all these bad events, I would not miss a chance to be thankful about certain good occurring :
+But, amid all these bad events, I would not miss a chance to be thankful for certain good occurring :

 Today always bleeds into tomorrow.
 It's sometimes good to stop compartmentalizing every event into good or bad.
 Rather than fighting fluidity in life, it's important to remember that This too shall pass.
 Period.

-The most important lesson that I've learned through this journey is to value life, believing and living in the moment.
+The most important lesson that I've learned through this journey is to value life, believe, and live in the moment.

 So how is it even possible for anyone to go through such a rigorous process?